Maghnie/tutorials.Getting-Started/README.md

 #### Use camel case syntax for attribute names

-The `streetAddress`, `addressRegion`, `addressLocality` and `postalCode` are all examples of attributes using camel casing
+The `streetAddress`, `addressRegion`, `addressLocality` and `postalCode` are all examples of attributes using camel casing.

 #### Location information should be defined using `address` and `location` attributes

--   We have used an `address` attribute for civic locations as per [schema.org](http://schema.org/)
+-   We have used an `address` attribute for civic locations as per [schema.org](http://schema.org/).
 -   We have used a `location` attribute for geographical coordinates.

 #### Use GeoJSON for codifying geospatial properties